Pylons/pyramid_cookbook/docs/templates/customrendererxlsx.rst

 - `XLSX z Pyramid bezbolestně <https://www.blahos.com/blog/pyramid-render-xlsx/>`_

-For more information on how to add custom Renderers, see the following sections of the Pyramid documentation:
+For more information on how to add custom renderers, see the following sections of the Pyramid documentation and Pyramid Community Cookbook:

-- `Adding a new Renderer <https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/renderers.html#adding-a-new-renderer>`_
+- :ref:`pyramid:adding_a_renderer`
-- `Varying Attributes of Rendered Responses <https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/renderers.html#varying-attributes-of-rendered-responses>`_
+- :ref:`pyramid:request_response_attr`
-- :ref:`Custom renderers recipe <customrenderers>`
+- :ref:`customrenderers`